 - Do Well - Do and be one’s best.
 Strive to be better.

 St. Mark’s looks to all students for leadership.
 Each spring, student leaders are elected and appointed to specific positions for the following year.
 The large majority of these leaders will be V and VI Formers, on whom the School will rely not only for the various functions they perform, but more importantly for the tone they set and for the communication they facilitate between the student body and the faculty.
-New student leaders are trained in the spring and sign a Statement of Commitment, which puts in writing the unwritten values of St. Mark’s School for the purpose of maintaining the productivity and the integrity of the leaders.
-Student leader training for monitors, prefects, peer counselors, and peer discussion leaders continues during the pre-season period in September, when these leaders return to campus early to learn the leadership, intervention, and counseling skills they will utilize during the year.
+New student leaders are trained in the spring and sign a Statement of Commitment, to attest that they will uphold the values of St. Mark’s School, maintain integrity, and serve productively.
+Student leader training for monitors, prefects, peer counselors, and peer discussion leaders continues during the pre-season period in September, when these leaders return to campus early to learn the leadership, intervention, and counseling skills they will utilize throughout the year.

 - Class Agents

 - Form Represenatives